Opening and Marketing

 - Compete with discount chains unless you efficiently serve a specialized need.

-- Fail to meet rules regarding employment practices.
+- Fail to meet IRS rules regarding employment practices.

 - Be afraid to say "no" to poor credit risks.